wesbarnett/MolecularDynamics.jl/README.md

     Saved 5 frames.

-So far I've shown how to read in all the frames of an xtc file (or an index group) and save them to an array.
+So far I've shown how to read in all the frames of an xtc file (or an index group) and save them to a gmxType object.
 You can also read in the xtc file frame-by-frame using the Xtc module:

 First import and initialize the file: